This tested recipe for traditional gluten free pound cake is moist and tender, dense and buttery, just like you remember. It always gets rave reviews!

 Can you make vegan gluten free pound cake

-To make your pound cake into a vegan gf pound cake, you'll need to replace the eggs as well as the butter (plus make sure your granulated sugar isn't made with bone char).
+To make your pound cake into a vegan gf pound cake, you'll need to replace the eggs and the butter (plus make sure your granulated sugar isn't made with bone char).
 There are 9 full ounces of whole eggs in this recipe, and I've never successfully replaced that many eggs in a recipe.
 So sorry!

 More gluten free pound cake recipes